Get E-Book

 Walking Through lib/events.js

-The Node.js source for EventEmitter lives in lib/events.js.
-The file is around 1,200 lines, and a good chunk of it is devoted to input validation, deprecation warnings, and edge case handling.
-The core logic is compact.
-Walking through the key internal functions reveals the design decisions that shaped the API.
+The source for EventEmitter lives in lib/events.js.
+The file is around 1,200 lines, and much of it is devoted to input validation, deprecation warnings, and edge case handling.
+The core logic is smaller than the file size suggests.
+The implementation details below match Node v24; public API contracts are the stable part, while helper names and private markers can change across releases.

 The _addListener Internal

 All listener registration routes through an internal _addListener function.
 It takes the target emitter, the event name, the listener function, and a boolean prepend flag.
-The function:
+In broad strokes, it:

 1. Checks that listener is a function.
 Throws TypeError if not.